Frank Zappa: New York period (1966–1968)

 Reflecting Zappa's eclectic approach to music, the next album, Cruising with Ruben & the Jets (1968), was very different.
 It represented a collection of doo-wop songs; listeners and critics were not sure whether the album was a satire or a tribute.
 Zappa later remarked that the album was conceived like Stravinsky's compositions in his neo-classical period: "If he could take the forms and clichés of the classical era and pervert them, why not do the same ... to doo-wop in the fifties?"
 The opening theme from Stravinsky's The Rite of Spring is sung in "Fountain of Love".

 In 1967 and 1968, Zappa made two appearances with the Monkees.
 The first appearance was on an episode of their TV series, "The Monkees Blow Their Minds", where Zappa, dressed up as Mike Nesmith, interviews Nesmith who is dressed up as Zappa.
 After the interview, Zappa destroys a car with a sledgehammer as the song "Mother People" plays.
 He later provided a cameo in the Monkees' movie Head where, leading a cow, he tells Davy Jones "the youth of America depends on you to show them the way."
-Zappa respected the Monkees and recruited Micky Dolenz to the Mothers but RCA/Columbia/Colgems would not release Dolenz from his contract.
+Zappa respected the Monkees and attempted to recruit Micky Dolenz to the Mothers but RCA/Columbia/Colgems would not release Dolenz from his contract.

 During the late 1960s, Zappa continued to develop the business side of his career.
-He and Herb Cohen formed the Bizarre Records and Straight Records labels to increase creative control and produce recordings by other artists.
+He and Herb Cohen formed the Bizarre and Straight labels to increase creative control and produce recordings by other artists.
 These labels were distributed in the US by Warner Bros.
 Records.
 Zappa/Mothers recordings appeared on Bizarre along with Wild Man Fischer and Lenny Bruce.
 Straight released the double album Trout Mask Replica for Captain Beefheart, and releases by Alice Cooper, The Persuasions, and the GTOs.
+The Mothers' first album on Bizarre was 1969's Uncle Meat, which Zappa described as "most of the music from the Mothers' movie of the same name which we haven't got enough money to finish yet".
+A version of the Uncle Meat film was released direct-to-video in 1987.
+Principal photography having never been completed, the VHS videocassette is a "making of" documentary showing rehearsals and background footage from 1968 and interviews with people involved with the uncompleted production.